-Admission, Hours & Attractions
+Admission, Hours and Attractions

-- Child 2 and under: Free
+- Children 2 and under: free

 Restrooms and water fountains can be found in the Visitor’s Center and on the south side of the Clarcor Pavilion.

 - All buildings and paved garden paths and trails are accessible to strollers and wheelchairs.